emranxec/KeepLearning/README.md

 ### Q. When is a Full GC triggered?
 >A Full GC where in both the young and old generations are collected occurs when there's change in region size.

--For example, if we mention
+- For example, if we mention

 >-Xms1024m -Xmx2048m -XX:PermSize=512m -XX:MaxPermSize=1024m